tpaphysics/tdd-kanban/README.md

 This way we can test each component part separately.

-Below is the kanban move function:
+Below is the entire kanban movement logic:

 **_onDragEnd function_**